tkubica12/MicroHack-AppInnovation/baseInfra/README.md

 # Base infrastructure
 This folder contains base starting Azure infrastructure for MicroHack App Innovation.

+**Note: This section is for facilitator only who will deploy it before the session.**

 Current scope (incremental):
 - Subscription level Bicep templates to create `n` user environments each containing:
 	- Resource Group (`rg-user<NNN>`)